jhvanderschee/jekyllcodex/_posts/2019-11-10-a-complete-rebuild-of-jekyll-codex.md

 I [announced this change](/blog/ditching-jquery-and-twitter-bootstrap/) a while ago, but now I finally found the time to execute it.
 It took me about a week, but that is more of an investment than lost time... as I myself am the biggest user of (the scripts on) this website.

 So what has changed?
 The most popular item that has changed significantly is the lightbox.
-I have removed the 'swipe' feature, as it was causing some bugs.
-I might re-add this feature later, but for now this functionality is gone.
-I also removed the captions, as I found myself removing them on every website I was using the lightbox.
+I did not re-add the 'swipe' feature, as it was causing some bugs.
+I might add this feature later, but for now this functionality is gone.
+I did not re-add the captions, as I found myself removing them on every website I was using the lightbox.

 Another big thing that has changed is the webshop.
 It depended on a Ajax call to Formspree.
 Formspree, however, removed these Ajax calls from their free tier.
 Although the Ajax call was still working in the free teir, I replaced it by a simple redirect.
 This allows you to choose any form handler you want and makes the webshop a lot easier to set up.